Thomas Cooper (poet): Early years

 Cooper was born in Leicester, the son of a working dyer.
 After his father's death, his mother began business as a dyer and fancy box-maker at Gainsborough, Lincolnshire, and young Cooper was apprenticed to a shoemaker.
 In spite of hardships and difficulties, he managed to educate himself, and at the age of 23, having been a shoemaker in Gainsborough, managed to open a school there in 1827.
 He had moved to Lincoln by 1834 and married Susannah Chaloner, a cousin of George Boole in that year.
 His wife died in 1880.
 He joined the Lincoln Mechanics' Institute in 1834 and shortly afterwards was on the Committee of Institute.
 He probably remained on it until he left Lincoln in 1838.

 Chartist leader and lecturer

 After journal work in Lincoln and London, where he for a couple of months edited "The Kentish Mercury" from Greenwich, Cooper joined the staff of the Leicestershire Mercury in 1840 and moved to Leicester.
 Leicester under his leadership became a Chartist stronghold, with its own journals, such as the Commonwealthman, and a school for adults.
-He became a leader and lecturer among them and in 1842 was imprisoned in Stafford for two years after riots in the Staffordshire Potteries, where he wrote his Purgatory of Suicides, a political epic.
+He became a leader and lecturer among them and in 1843 was imprisoned in Stafford for two years after inciting riots in the Staffordshire Potteries in 1842.
+He used this time to write his Purgatory of Suicides, a political epic.
 However, Cooper abandoned full-time radicalism on his release.

 In his efforts to publish his work after his liberation Cooper came to the notice of Benjamin Disraeli and Douglas Jerrold.
 With Jerrold's help, the work appeared in 1845, and Cooper then turned his attention to lecturing on historical and educational subjects.